Altinn/altinn-studio-docs/content/teknologi/altinnstudio/solutions/altinn-apps/app/apptemplates/asp.net/configuration.md

 ---
-title: Customzing Application
+title: Configuration of Application
-description: Description of the files in the ASP.Net template
+description: Description of the different configuration of the
-linktitle: Customizing
+linktitle: Configuration
 tags: [altinn-apps]
 weight: 200
 ---